Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

 **We can make use of the binary search to find the solution for this problem.**

 > Binary search in itself is `O(log N)` but since we are scanning through the array, it becomes `O(N log N)`.
-So whenever you know for sure the input array is always sorted, you can use a binary search to if the problem involves a search.
+So whenever you know for sure the input array is always sorted, you can use a binary search too if the problem involves a search.

 We are going to talk more about binary search in other articles.